Eratosthenes/Fumblr/README.md

 ## About

 This is an API for an app that lets friends know when they cross paths.

-The simulated mobile client sends the users lat/long to a post endpoint once a second, all day long.
+The simulated mobile client sends the user's lat/long to a post endpoint at random intervals of less than 1 second.

 The user can open the app at any point and see the people they've crossed paths with.

 ## Usage

+Open up two separate terminals and go into a virtualenv with:

+    $ pipenv shell

-Open a terminal and set up the server:
+In one terminal, set up the server:

-    $gunicorn fumble:app
+    (Fumblr-t3LBUAy-) bash-3.2$ gunicorn fumble:app

-To simulate users, open a separate terminal and run:
+In the other terminal, run the app to simulate users roaming for ~10 seconds:

-    $python3 fumble.py
+    (Fumblr-t3LBUAy-) bash-3.2$ python3 fumble.py

-Then watch the server in action as the simulated users roam around.
+Watch the server in action as the simulated users roam around, then view the results of GET requests for each user.

+Exit the virtualenvs with:

+    (Fumblr-t3LBUAy-) bash-3.2$ exit